TalariaSoftware/ncmanager-help/board/early-notification-system.md

 about the City Council
 as well as
-other commissions, committees, departments, and boards, including neighborhood councils.
+other commissions, committees, departments, and boards, including neighborhood council boards.
 Interested members
 of the public
 can sign up
-and receive,
+and receive
-via email,
+agendas for city meetings
-agendas for city meetings.
+by email.

-It is a valuable tool
+ENS is a valuable tool
 for the public
 to stay aware
 of what is happening
 in city government.

-ENS was proscribed
+It was proscribed
 in the same part
 of the City Charter
 that created Neighborhood Councils.[^laccsec907]